Veracruz State, Mexico

 The area has been tested by geochemical analysis (rock, soil, & stream), induced polarization (IP) geophysical surveys, magnetics, and drilling, which has indentified several exciting targets.
 In addition, geophysical testing over the entire area has shown that the high chargeability roughly corresponds with targets.
 The highest chargeability occurs at depth, which suggests deeper drill holes should intersect higher anomalous values.

-For information on drilling results, please visit El Cobre's Drill Overivew.
+For information on exploration targets and drilling results, please visit El Cobre's Drill Overview.